Tox-Archive/Tox-STS/STS.md

 The Tox:// URI has 2 versions, tox1 and tox2.
 Tox2 attempts to stop dns request spamming and dns poisoning attacks by using the a form of the nospam as a unique pin.
 Use of tox1 is **depreciated**, and use is **strongly discouraged**.

+In the case of multiple records clients should first look for the highest version record and default to that, this becomes the highest priority.
+In the case of multiple records of the sam priority, a client is free to choose the first one the dns lookup reported.

 ####tox1
 The value of a Tox DNS record goes v=version;id=Tox ID, where the version is tox1,and id is the users Tox ID.
 A client then follows the standard tox:// schema.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.